bioinf-mcb/MANIAC/README.md

 1. Click the Start menu, type "PowerShell," right-click on Windows PowerShell, and select Run as administrator.
 2. In the PowerShell window, enter the following command ```wsl --install``` to install WSL.
-3. Restart Your Computer, after restartin choose Linux to lunch and follow the on-screen instructions.
+3. Restart Your Computer, choose Linux to lunch and follow the on-screen instructions.
 4. Once your Linux environment is ready, follow the [Linux](#linux) Debian-Based installation steps to install MANIAC.

 <br>